-Our local Board of Trustees satisfied their fundraising goals of 2022-23.
+- Our local Board of Trustees satisfied their fundraising goals of 2022-23. - For more information pertaining to the 2022-23 financial results, please contact our Campus at: +1 (403) 277-9535

 Capital and Facilities Projects

 - There are no major Capital and Facilities Projects planned for 2022-23 as our facility was recently updated in January of 2016.
 There was a renewed lease of 3 years to extend our tenure at the current location; to be reviewed in 2023-24. - Additions have included painting, IT equipment, and new furniture, but was allocated within the local and organizational budget. - Campus Modernization Teams (CMT) have been established globally and inserted as part of each local Board.
 Their mission: to ensure all learning environments are current, established, and functional to optimize the student learning experience.
 This includes, but is not limited to, teaching resources for staff and students alike, learning spaces, and functional technology.
 This team is coordinated to work with all 36 Campuses within North America and determine what necessary changes are needed for consistency.
 This project aims to span over 18 months into 2024-25. - Fundraising team has actively endorsed approved branding for merchandise within North America in 2020.